H-Mohammed/Checkers/README.md

  - window
     - This is the main display where all of our assets are placed
 ## Classes
- - Board
-    - This is used to make the checker board
  - Checker
     - Use this to make checker pieces
  - Container